-- (D) a completed questionnaire (in the form provided by the Secretary of the Corporation upon written request) with respect to the identity, background and qualification of the proposed nominee and the background of any other person or entity on whose behalf the nomination is being made; - (E) a written representation and agreement (in the form provided by the Secretary of the Corporation upon written request) that the proposed nominee (1) is not and will not become a party to (x) any agreement, arrangement or understanding with, and has not given any commitment or assurance to, any person or entity as to how the proposed nominee, if elected as a Director, will act or vote on any issue or question (a "Voting Commitment") that has not been disclosed to the Corporation or (y) any Voting Commitment that could limit or interfere with the proposed nominee's ability to comply, if elected as a Director, with the proposed nominee's fiduciary duties under applicable law, (2) is not and will not become a party to any agreement, arrangement or understanding with any person or entity other than the Corporation with respect to any direct or indirect compensation, reimbursement or indemnification in connection with service or action as a Director that has not been disclosed therein, and (3) if elected as a Director, the proposed nominee would be in compliance and will comply, with all applicable publicly disclosed corporate governance, ethics, conflict of interest, confidentiality and share ownership and trading policies and guidelines of the Corporation.
+(C) a completed questionnaire (in the form provided by the Secretary of the Corporation upon written request by the applicable Nominating Person within 10 days of such request) with respect to the identity, background and qualification of the proposed nominee and the background of any other person or entity on whose behalf the nomination is being made;

+(D) a written representation and agreement (in the form provided by the Secretary of the Corporation upon written request by the applicable Nominating Person within 10 days of such request) that the proposed nominee (1) if elected, currently intends to serve for the full term for which such person is standing for election, (2) is not and will not become a party to (x) any agreement, arrangement or understanding with, and has not given any commitment or assurance to, any person or entity as to how the proposed nominee, if elected as a Director, will act or vote on any issue or question (a "Voting Commitment") that has not been disclosed to the Corporation or (y) any Voting Commitment that could limit or interfere with the proposed nominee's ability to comply, if elected as a Director, with the proposed nominee's fiduciary duties under applicable law, (3) is not and will not become a party to any agreement, arrangement or understanding with any person or entity other than the Corporation with respect to any direct or indirect compensation, reimbursement or indemnification in connection with service or action as a Director that has not been disclosed therein, and (4) if elected as a Director, the proposed nominee would be in compliance and will comply with all applicable publicly disclosed corporate governance, ethics, conflict of interest, confidentiality and share ownership and trading policies and guidelines of the Corporation.

-The Corporation may require any proposed nominee to furnish such other information as may be reasonably required by the Corporation to determine the qualifications and eligibility of such proposed nominee to serve as a Director.
+The Corporation may require any proposed nominee to furnish such other information as may be reasonably required by the Corporation, including one or more interviews with a proposed nominee at the request of the Board of Directors, to determine the qualifications and eligibility of such proposed nominee to serve as an independent Director of the Corporation or that could be material to a reasonable shareholder's understanding of the independence, or lack thereof, of such proposed nominee.

 (c) No Right to Have Nominees Included.
-Except as provided by, and subject to compliance with Article I, Section 8, a shareholder is not entitled to have nominees included in the Corporation's proxy statement solely as a result of such shareholder's compliance with the foregoing provisions of this Article I, Section 6.
+Except as provided by, and subject to compliance with Article I, Section 8, a shareholder is not entitled to have nominees included in the Corporation's proxy statement solely as a result of such shareholder's compliance with the provisions of this Article I, Section 6.

 (d) Requirement to Attend Meeting.
-If a shareholder does not appear at the meeting of shareholders to present its nomination, the Board of Directors may direct that such nominee will not stand for election at such meeting (notwithstanding that proxies in respect of such nomination may have been solicited, obtained or delivered).
+If a shareholder does not appear at the meeting of shareholders to present its nomination or nominations, such nominee or nominees shall not stand for election at such meeting (notwithstanding that proxies in respect of such nomination may have been solicited, obtained or delivered).